 - Wear protective equipment like safety goggles to protect your eyes from sawdust and debris.

 A circular saw is not complete without tools for straight cuts.
-Use a cutting guide or fence to make accurate and straight cuts using the circular saw.
-Your needs determine the type of tool you need, including the thickness of the material, type of cuts, and type of material.
+Your needs will determine the type of tool you need, including the thickness of the material, the type of cuts, and the type of material.
+Use a cutting guide or fence to make precise, straight cuts with the circular saw.